 Then you can read "The Rest of the Story" by Wilfred Peters.

-In 1951 Reino Erkkila and I experienced his experience.
+In 1951 Reino Erkkila and I experienced this experience.
 We were back from high school one October and went hunting and exploring up Winter Quarters.
 We had left quite late in the day and decided to go up to the head waters since there was where the BIG BUCKs were so by the time we got back down the canyon it was dark, cold and windy.

 We could hear the noise he (Troy Taylor) described.
 It was kind of low talking that turned to a moaning as we got closer.
 We also thought it was some one camping in the canyon.